Music Policy

 Right On is an event celebrating non-electronic dance music from across the Black diaspora.
 There are no computerised beats added to the mix.

-Unlike at most other UK clubs, the DJs don’t play digital genres like house, techno, electro, reggaeton, drum & bass, jazztronica (nu jazz), or broken beat (bruk).
+Unlike at most UK clubs, the DJs don’t play digital genres like house, techno, electro, reggaeton, drum & bass, broken beat (bruk), or jazztronica (nu jazz).